 The visit won’t take more than 2 hours and will leave an impression.
 It has the same opening hours as the Castle, and the entrance ticket is also 200 Lek (1.7 euro).

-Especially for kids: In the same area, older kids interested in war and history might also fund the National Museum of Armaments quite appealing.
+Especially for kids: in the same area, older kids interested in war and history might also find the National Museum of Armaments quite appealing.
 It’s located on the upper floor and can add a different perspective to the castle visit.

 A trip to Gjirokaster will be filled with fantastic memories, one of the most vivid ones will undoubtedly be a visit to the Old Bazaar, you can’t miss it!
 Locally known as Qafa e Pazarit, this seventeenth-century bazaar is in the heart of the historic old town of Gjirokaster.